-The band is directed by Alan Wendel, band director and instructor at Glynn Middle School in Brunswick Georgia.
-Additional directors include Mickey Wendel, director emeritus, Chris Goodson, Noah Webster, Jacob Wright and Drew Gahagan.
+The band is directed by Noah Madison, band director and instructor at Needwood Middle School in Brunswick Georgia.
+Tim Watson, a retired band director from New York also directs the band.
+Mark Fried is General Manager.
 Participation in this community organization is voluntary.
 We welcome anyone in the community who is able and has the desire to perform intermediate to advanced concert band music.

 Practices are normally held on Tuesday nights from 7:00 to 8:30 pm.
-Rehearsals for the fall 2017 season will resume in October.
-Details will be posted on this website.
-A fall concert, Christmas concert, spring concert and performance at Taps at Twilight are planned for the upcoming season.
+Rehearsals for the spring season will be held at Brunswick High School in the band room beginning on February 4, 2020.
+A concert will be scheduled in late spring and the band will perform at Taps at Twilight.

 Annual participation fee is $20 and partially covers the band's cost for music, rental of performance halls and other expenses.
 Purchase of a Golden Isles Community Band polo shirt that is worn at performances is required and costs $20.